robinmanuelthiel/xamarinworkshop/README.md

 - A Mac machine anywhere in your network as iOS Build Host

 ## Contribution
-I don't like creating workshops all on my own and am far from being perfect.
-So this workshop is all about contribution!
+Creating workshops all on my own is now fun especially as I am far from being a perfect developer or tutor.
+So this workshop is all about teamwork!
 All information that I try to provide here are state of the art as I write this workshop but technology change over time.
 Although I try to keep this workshop up-to-date, there always might be something outdated.
-In addition, this workshop is based on my personal knowledge, which means that it's not perfect.
-If you know something better, have a good idea or want to correct something, please feel free to create a pull request.
+In addition, this workshop is based on my personal knowledge, which means that it is definitely not perfect.

+If you know something better, have a good idea, want to correct something or know a better teaching style please feel free to create a pull request.
 This workshop is getting better with every single contribution!

 Thank you ❤️